JSchwehn/Kabelquerschnitt/DEVELOPER.md

 This document provides technical details for developers working on the DC Cable Diameter Calculator.

+> **Note:** This codebase has been developed with AI assistance.
+Developers should review all code carefully and verify calculations independently.

 ## Table of Contents

 - [Architecture](#architecture)